ChadSki/SharpNeedle/readme.md

-# TrueDllInjection
+# SharpNeedle

-A project for properly injecting C++ and C# dlls into other processes.
+A project for properly injecting C# dlls into other processes.

 ## Rationale

-While merely getting your custom dll injected into a target process' memory space is fun, it is only half of the story.
+While merely loading your custom dll injected into a target process' memory space is fun, that is only half of the story.
 Most dll injection tutorials will describe in detail the first half, but then leave you to run your code from within DllMain, a dangerous and limited proposition.
 For more information about why you should avoid doing anything interesting in your DllMain, read